nachocaru/xaprb.com/content/blog/2013-04-16-two-upcoming-go-related-talks-im-giving.md

 The first is May 4th in Arlington at [A Day Of Foster.ly][1].
-I'll be a participant in a panel titled *Add To Your Programming Toolkit: Languages You Should Know About (Erlang, Clojure, R, Go, etc&#8230;)*.
+I'll be a participant in a panel titled *Add To Your Programming Toolkit: Languages You Should Know About (Erlang, Clojure, R, Go, etc...)*.
 I'm talking about Go, naturally.